mikecali/mssql2019-roles-RHEL8/README.md

           name: ansible-role-mssql
           tasks_from: new_db

+This repository has ansible.cfg that I uploaded so you can simply run the playbook after cloning.

 # To Install and configure MSSQL either in RHEL 8 on CentOS 8 follow the steps below:

 1. Clone this repository